Aratramba/design-manual/README.md

 # Design Manual (not finished)
 Create a living, breathing design manual (or styleguide if you will).
+This package combines your Markdown files with generated json and creates a beautiful design manual.

+---

 ## Getting started